How to Strum Guitar Lesson

 - Don’t forget the “ghost note” your hand should stay in motion, just don’t hit the strings.
 On the exercise when there is open space that is the ghost note.

 - Remember your down strums are always on the down beat, and you’re up strum is on the upbeat.

 Guitar Strumming PDF

-Get a Free Resource to help you with strumming right here.
+Get a Great Resource to help you with strumming right here.
 The resource shows you several fundamental strumming patterns.

 In Order to Play Songs There Are a Few Things We Need to Know

 What is Strumming Time?

 Most Songs are in 4 time.
 That is the measure of the rhythm.
 So the pattern is repeated every 4 beats or times.
 The other 5% of songs are in 3, 6 or 8 time where the beat repeats 6 or 8 times.
 Sometimes 5 & 7 times are used, but these songs are rare.

 Use your guitar and practice by strumming (down), count out loud one.
 Strum Down this is – two, strum down again and don’t forget to count out loud – three and strum down – four.
 This is for beats at 4/4 time.